Adaptations of Twelve Angry Men: Reginald Rose's stage play

+Musical adaptation

 In June–July 2022, Theater Latté Da in Minneapolis presented a world-premiere musical adaptation based on Reginald Rose's teleplay called Twelve Angry Men: A New Musical, with a book by David Simpatico and music and lyrics by Michael Holland.

+Foreign language stage adaptations

+The drama has since been translated into additional languages, including Hebrew and Japanese.

+Nine Years Theatre in Singapore has produced a Mandarian language version twice, translated and directed by Nelson Chia, in 2013 and 2025.

+In 2014, Independent Theatre Pakistan performed an adaptation of this play at Alhamra Arts Council, Lahore, directed by Azeem Hamid.

+An Urdu adaptation by Wusatullah Khan titled Qusoorwaar premiered in Karachi, Pakistan, in 2016 directed by Sunil Shankar at the Karachi Theatre Festival.

+A French translation by Francis Lombrail premiered at the Théâtre Hébertot in Paris in 2017, and has been included in Hébertot's season every year since through 2025-26.

 In other media

 Films

 It was written again in 1957 as a feature film, 12 Angry Men, which Sidney Lumet directed, and which starred Henry Fonda.
 It was nominated for Academy Awards in the categories of Best Director, Best Picture, and Best Writing of Adapted Screenplay.

 Indian director Basu Chatterjee remade it in Hindi as Ek Ruka Hua Faisla in 1986.
 It was officially adapted by another Indian director Srijit Mukherji in Bengali as Shotyi Bole Shotyi Kichhu Nei.

 In 2007, Russian film director Nikita Mikhalkov completed 12, his remake of the film.
 The jury of the 64th Venice Film Festival assigned its special prize to this remake "to acknowledge the consistent brilliance of Nikita Mikhalkov's body of work".

 12 Angry Lebanese is a 2009 documentary film that chronicles efforts to stage an adaptation of Twelve Angry Men with inmates inside Beirut's Roumieh Prison.

 In 2014, Chinese film director Xu Ang remade it as 12 Citizens.
 It was shown at the 2014 Rome Film Festival on October 19, 2014 and was released in China on May 15, 2015.

 Vaaimai (2016) is a Tamil language adaptation of Twelve Angry Men.